Free Tax Preparation

 If you earned less than $54,000 in 2017...

-... our IRS-certified VITA volunteers will prepare and e-file your taxes completely free of charge at one of our two VITA locations!
+... our IRS-certified VITA volunteers will prepare and e-file your taxes completely free of charge at one of our three VITA locations!
 Appointments are required and you can make yours today by simply dialing 2-1-1, a free line operated by 2-1-1 Maryland.
 You may also call 866-411-6803.
 Our free tax preparation service is offered through the Prosperity Center, a partnership between United Way and the Housing Authority of the City of Frederick, and thanks to the support from the MD Cash Campaign and our generous donors.

 IMPORTANT: If you're getting free help filing your taxes in person, you will be asked to present photo identification and a Social Security card for each adult in your household.
 The tax preparation checklist below will help you ensure you have all required documents in advance of your appointment.

 Hours and locations for in-person services are the following:

 Bernard W. Brown Community Center